romxz/romxz.github.io/README.md

 https://www.reddit.com/r/learnprogramming/ - another online forum for asking and answering questions.

-https://ngrok.com/download - a website that allows you to put your localhost on the web for public viewing (not sure how safe this is)
+https://ngrok.com/- a program that allows you to put your localhost on the web for public viewing (not sure how safe this is)

 ##Instructions